 — 238 EAST 116 STREET · Manhattan“Pros: Quiet neighbors, newish appliances Cons: Super and management are slow to respond.
 It takes forever to get anything fixed.”

-10 active housing-court litigations are on file across their buildings.
+10 active housing-court cases are on file across 238 EAST 116 LLC's buildings.

 This landlord owns or manages 2 buildings across New York City.
 The portfolio sits below average on compliance for the city.